 Parents: Talk with your daughter about how she will get to camp.
 What will that morning look like?
 What will happen at home while she is gone?
 Emphasize that she will not miss anything important that week.
-Do a test-drive of the trip, either in the car or via Internet map.
-If you can, join us at the Spring Open House to get acquainted with the Academy before the summer.
+Test-drive the trip, either in the car or via an internet map.

 Campers: Plan a 1 or 2-night sleep-over with a family member or friend.
-Review our website to meet the Directors, counselors, and coaches; and check out photos of the Academy.
-Start getting excited and more comfortable about your upcoming summer adventure.
+Review our website to meet the Directors, counselors, and coaches and to check out photos of the Academy.